-Because face it, having kids isn’t just about holding the title but beyond that..
+Because face it, having kids isn’t just about being a Mom.
 You gotta be prepared mentally, spiritually, and of course your materials!
 So take your time to adapt with the new routine of being married.
 Now you live with in-laws, privacy is a MAJOR concern so you need time settling in with its scarcity.

-Now it takes 40 minutes to reach office unlike before, it was literally behind your house.
+Now it takes 40 minutes to reach office unlike before, when it was literally across the street.

 Now you gotta share your pay with your spouse which obviously needs huge adjustments from the life that you’d been living for the past few years.

-In fact, to those who hold on to the “bercinta selepas nikah” principle, this is going to be among your major hurdles.
-You chose to live with a ‘stranger’ by heart, you gotta endure the challenge.
-Yes we all won’t know our partner’s true colours until we live under the same roof, but marrying a ‘stranger’ has its own set of trials.
+In fact, to those who hold on to the ‘bercinta selepas nikah’ principle, this is going to be among your major hurdles.
+You chose to live with a ‘stranger’ by heart, so you gotta endure the challenge.
+Yes we all won’t know our partner’s true colours until we live under the same roof, but marrying a mere ‘stranger’ has its own set of trials too.

-Therefore ladies and gentlemen, boys and girls, not having a baby at this stage of your marriage would do wonders to your newly weds experience.
-Not having to puke while driving to office in the unfamiliar route because you just moved to a new house remember? would make it easier for you.
+Not having a baby at this stage of your marriage would do wonders to your Newly Weds experience.
+Not having to puke while driving to office in the unfamiliar route because you just moved into a new house would make it easier for you.

-And not feeling nausea in the third month of marriage would be wholesome to your relationship because you could spare more time in getting to know each other instead of being sick.
+And not feeling nauseated in the third month of marriage would be wholesome to your relationship because you could spare more time in getting to know each other instead of being sick.